 Simple Game 2

-We have to be careful not just to give people aid, otherwise they begin to depend on it.
-Story of a Christian Aid worker who went to do some work in a country.
-When they were there serving as a doctor, they were able to help many people.
+True Story – a Christian Aid worker went to work abroad as a doctor and was able to help many people.
 However, one woman came along and demanded a toy for her child.
-He said he didn't have one and she was very annoyed as she'd travelled a lot to get there.
-You see, other people doing work there before had brought toys and just given them out (usually big American charities) and this had created what's called a 'dependency culture.'
+He said he didn’t have one and she was very annoyed as she’d travelled a lot to get there.
+You see, other people doing work there before had brought toys and just given them out (usually big American charities) and this had created what’s called a ‘dependency culture.’
 So people end up depending on aid from the West, and not really being helped or empowered to help themselves or others.
 So we need to be very careful.

 Video / DVD / Personal Clip

-Can you get someone in from Tearfund / local Christian who has visited somewhere in need and get them to give a very brief case study or personal story.
+You could get someone in from an organisation like Tearfund or one of the many local Christians who have visited somewhere in need and get them to give a very brief case study or personal story.

 What can you do?

-- http://www.sendmyfriend.org/ to encourage a campaign to enable 100 million kids to school globally
+- Support www.sendmyfriend.org/ to encourage a campaign to enable 100 million children to school globally

-- You can write a letter to your local MP
+- Write to your local MP – www.writetothem.com

 - Support those charities who help people in the 2/3 world by empowering them to do things for themselves

-- Bring in a load of Fair Trade stuff - chocolate, coffee, bananas, tea etc. All are available from Co-op or some items from Sainsburys.
+- Bring in a load of Fair Trade goods – chocolate, coffee, bananas, tea etc. All are available from some retailers or online.
 Encourage people to buy fair trade.